 As explained in the SRE Denial, EPA is acting on the petitions consistent with the holdings of the RFA decision.
 While that decision was issued in January 2020, its threshold holding regarding small refineries' eligibility for an extension of their exemptions was reviewed by the Supreme Court and reversed in HollyFrontier in July 2021.
 Had the Court upheld that particular holding, EPA would not have needed to have consider the other holdings in RFA.
 Therefore, it was reasonable for EPA to wait until resolution of that case by the Court before acting on petitions, in case refineries were no longer eligible.
+Additionally, the 36 SRE petitions were not remanded until December 8, 2021, and, by that time, both the RFA and HollyFrontier opinions had been issued, and EPA must apply those holdings to its current evaluation of SRE petitions.
 Finally, small refineries are aware that receiving an exemption in one year does not guarantee an exemption in the following year, as each year's SRE petition is reviewed separately.
 Under the statute, compliance with the RFS program is the default, and small refineries should plan to comply with their annual obligations until such time as they petition for and receive and exemption.
 Moreover, EPA does not agree that the results of the business decisions small refineries make regarding the timing of their RIN purchases is a cause of DEH, as explained in Section IV.D.